cainhopwood/aws-ml-workshop-starter-kit/content/Workshops/module-medical-document-processing-and-classification/_index.en.md

 +++
-title = "Lab 2: Create a medical document processing and classification pipeline with Amazon Textract, Comprehend Medical and SageMaker" description = "This workshop will guide you through to 1) Build a medical document processing pipeline with Amazon Textract and Comprehend Medical 2) Build a machine learning classification model in Amazon SageMaker using output of the medical document processing system." date = 2019-11-18T08:23:04+11:00 weight = 35
+title = "Lab 2: Electronic Healthcare Record processing and classification with Amazon Textract, Comprehend Medical and SageMaker" description = "This workshop will guide you through to 1) Build a medical document processing pipeline with Amazon Textract and Comprehend Medical 2) Build a machine learning classification model in Amazon SageMaker using output of the medical document processing system." date = 2019-11-18T08:23:04+11:00 weight = 35